Peemkay/e-comcen/INSTALLATION.md

 ### Running E-COMCEN (Main Application)

 1. Double-click the `ecomcen.exe` file in the installation directory or use the desktop shortcut.
-2. Log in with the default admin credentials:
-   - Username: `admin`
-   - Password: `admin123`
-3. Change the default password after the first login.
+2. On first run, you'll need to create an administrator account.
+3. Follow the on-screen instructions to set up your credentials.

 ### Running E-COMCEN-DSM (Dispatcher Application)

 1. Double-click the `ecomcen_dsm.exe` file in the installation directory or use the desktop shortcut.
-2. Log in with dispatcher credentials:
+2. Log in with the dispatcher credentials that were created in the main application.
-   - Username: `dispatcher`
-   - Password: `password123`

 ## Troubleshooting